 Most first-level students at Fanshawe College must take a Placement Assessment for the WRIT course.
 The evaluation of these assessment results allows us to assess your current writing skills and place you in the appropriate course.
 The following short video provides an overview of the WRIT assessment:

 If you have written the WRIT Assessment before, please contact the School of Language and Liberal Studies for advice on how your previous Assessment affects your current program.
 Contact information is available in the FAQ – see below.

 What To Do When Visiting Fanshawe College

 You do not need to make an appointment.
-If you live a great distance from the College, consider writing this assessment when you come to London to make arrangements for housing, a campus tour, etc. Come early to avoid last-minute crowds.
+If you live a great distance from the College, consider writing this assessment using the online proctor option.
+Alternatively, when you come to London to make arrangements for housing, a campus tour, etc., you may also choose to write in the Test Centre (F2006).
+Please try to write as early as possible in the assessment period.
 Parking information can be found at: http://www.fanshawec.ca/contact-us/maps-directions

 Important Assessment Information

 You must write this assessment before the start of classes.
 This assessment will not affect your acceptance into the program.
 The assessment session is 50 mins.
 Choose one (1) date only to sit the WRIT assessment.
 The earlier you write the assessment, the faster we can process your results.

 The dates, times, and locations for the WRIT assessment are available through the program page at http://www.fanshawec.ca/writ/programs.
 Please visit this page and confirm your program is listed.
 Then, click on the link at the top of the page to find the assessment schedule.